How Some Traders Miss Out On Extra Income (And You Can Profit…)

 But for those times when the call contracts are held by ill-informed traders who do not exercise their right early, we can expect to receive an above-market or “inefficient” profit.
 This helps us to grow our capital at a rate of return that is above typical risk-adjusted rates.

 P.S.
-If you want to know how to use the covered call approach safely and effectively, then you need to check this out…
+If you really want to maximize your income from strategies like this, then you need to check this out…